 It is interesting to note that, while current law requires a sitting emperor to remain on the throne for life, this was decidedly not always the case.
 It has been nearly 200 years since Emperor Kokaku abdicated in 1817, the last emperor to do so.
 But before the Meiji Restoration of 1868 returned practical authority from the shogun to the emperor after 265 years, more than half of Japanese emperors abdicated the throne to their chosen heirs and retired to pastoral pursuits or quiet study at a Buddhist monastery.
 One can easily imagine Akihito, as emperor emeritus, pursuing his lifelong interest in marine biology in the palace laboratory and leaving the burdens of the throne to the current Crown Prince Naruhito, age 56.
 It seems odd, then, that modern law is silent on such a possibility.

 The reason may be that the option to abdicate could subject an emperor to the very forces of politics from which the post-war constitution intends to isolate him.
-He might, for example, be pressured to step down by some extremist bloc in the National Diet or by overeager members of the imperial family.
+He might, for example, be pressured to step down by some extremist bloc in the National Diet, or by an overly ambitious member of the imperial family.
 The failure to mention abdication in current law may in fact be a safety measure rather than an oversight.

 Mr. Abe is believed to have been among those who opposed female succession, and it would certainly seem to fit his worldview.
-So I think we can count on him preferring the one-off solution to Emperor Akihito’s problem rather than a public examination of the entirety of succession law, despite a nationwide survey by Kyodo News this month in which 85.7% of respondents believed abdication should be legalized as an option for the current emperor and all his successors.
+So I think we can count on him to also prefer the one-off solution to Emperor Akihito’s problem, rather than a public examination of the entirety of succession law.
+This is despite a nationwide survey by Kyodo News this month in which 85.7% of respondents said they believed abdication should be a legal option for the current emperor as well as his successors.

 To me, as an American, this whole thing is completely fascinating.
 For one thing, we don’t have royalty in the United States.
 In fact, opposition to it is kind of what kicked our whole country off in the first place.
 It’s our thing.
 We backed off of monarchs when they were still cool, like reverse political hipsters.

-But while good ol’ George III spoiled the concept for us at home, I find the idea of royalty weirdly appealing in other countries.
-Specifically, I think emperor sounds like a pretty sweet gig, figurehead or no. I mean, what could possibly be more impressive on a résumé, right?
+But while George III may have spoiled the concept for us at home, I find the idea of royalty weirdly appealing in other countries.
+Specifically, I think “emperor” sounds like a pretty sweet gig, figurehead or no. I mean, what other job title could possibly look more impressive on a résumé, right?

-But on the other hand, a job — no matter how incredibly cool — that you can’t quit without an act of the legislature sounds more than a little creepy.
-In fact, it seems like something that would probably violate the 13th Amendment to the U.S. Constitution.
-You know, the one against slavery and indentured servitude.
-So, you know, talk about taking the good with the bad….
+On the other hand, a job — no matter how incredibly cool — that you can’t quit without an act of the legislature sounds extremely creepy.
+In the United States, it seems like something that would violate the 13th Amendment to the U.S. Constitution.
+You know, the one prohibiting slavery and indentured servitude.
+So, I guess you take the bad with the good….

 It is certain that the Diet will soon begin looking into options, if they haven’t already begun.
 One way or another, I believe Japan can find a way for Emperor Akihito to collect his gold watch.
 But as much as I hope they can get a move on, the wheels of Japanese bureaucracy turn slowly at the best of times.
 I just hope the octogenarian monarch finds out what his future holds while he is still able to enjoy it.

-Update: In January 2017, it was announced that the Emperor of Japan will be allowed to abdicate the throne.
-The date of his abdication is expected to be January 1, 2017.
+Update: In January 2017, it was announced that a one-time provision will be made to allow the Emperor of Japan to abdicate the throne.
+In December 2017, the date of His Majesty’s abdication was set as 30 April 2019.
 He will be 85 years old.